varje/vrm/README.md

+# Silex Booking App
+Done in school subject based on tutorial.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites